St. Dominic's Fair: History

-With 750 years of successful tradition, the history of the Fair goes back to the year 1260, when it was established by the decree of Pope Alexander IV.
+With 750 years of successful tradition, the history of the fair goes back to the year 1260, when it was established by the decree of Pope Alexander IV.

 Saint Dominic was canonized in 1234 and his feast day was immediately included in the General Roman Calendar for celebration on 5 August.
 With the introduction of the Tridentine calendar in 1568, his feast was moved to 4 August, where it remained until the 1969 revision moved it to 8 August.
-It was thus at some time between 1568 and 1969 that it became customary to announce the opening of the Fair by the ringing of bells at noon on 4 August.
-In the beginning, it was all about prayers and entertainment, but later the Fair began to function as a trade and cultural event with great importance to the city.
-At first, it was held at the Dominic Square but, as the event developed, it needed greater space, so the Fair was moved into the area of Wały Jagiellońskie and Długa Streets.
-Also, the new market places, such as Targ Drzewny, Targ Sienny, Targ Węglowy, Targ Wąchany or Targ Rybny were created.
+It was thus at some time between 1568 and 1969 that it became customary to announce the opening of the fair by the ringing of bells at noon on 4 August.
+In the beginning, it was all about prayers and entertainment, but later the fair began to function as a trade and cultural event with great importance to the city.
+At first, it was held at the Dominic Square but, as the event developed, it needed greater space, so the fair was moved into the area of Wały Jagiellońskie and Długa Streets.
+Also, new marketplaces, such as Targ Drzewny, Targ Sienny, Targ Węglowy, Targ Wąchany or Targ Rybny were created.
 Their names were closely related to the goods, which were sold on each market and in the case of Długi Targ the name was derived from its shape.
-Around 400 ships sailed to Port of Gdańsk for the August fair and the transactions were held in many languages.
+Around 400 ships sailed to the Port of Gdańsk for the August fair and the transactions were held in many languages.
 It was possible to buy famous Toruń gingerbreads, Kashubian ceramics, Czech glass, Eastern furs and carpets, English cloth, gypsy pots, Goldwasser (type of vodka) and amber.
-Apart from merchants, in the Fair participated also circus performers, jugglers, acrobats and theatre groups.
+Apart from merchants, in the fair participated also circus performers, jugglers, acrobats and theatre groups.

-St. Dominic's Fair became an important event for the city, attended by gentry and even by the king himself.
-The most memorable fair for the citizens was the one from the year 1310, when, during the absence of the king Władysław the Elbow-high, the Teutonic Knights plundered the city for the first time, killing many merchants and other participants of the Fair.

-St. Dominic's Fair had been organized annually for the centuries.
-However, the outbreak of the Second World War caused the Fair to disappear from the city for 33 years.
-In 1972, owing to the efforts of Wojciech Święcicki, a journalist from a popular Gdańsk evening paper Wieczór Wybrzeża, the tradition of the Fair was restored.
-In the 1970s the Fair was mostly viewed as a trade event, providing the opportunity to buy desired goods.
+St. Dominic's Fair became an important event for the city and it was organized annually for centuries.
+However, the outbreak of the Second World War and the almost complete flight and expulsion of the city's German population during and after the war caused the fair to disappear for 33 years.
+In 1972, owing to the efforts of Wojciech Święcicki, a journalist from a popular Gdańsk evening paper Wieczór Wybrzeża, the tradition of the fair was restored.
+In the 1970s the fair was mostly viewed as a trade event, providing the opportunity to buy desired goods.
 During special fashion shows commonly called "Live Journal" the latest Polish fashion collections were presented.